telicent-oss/smart-caches-core/docs/security/index.md

 mode and instead loads the unregistered `FailSafePlugin`.
 In fail-safe mode the system treats all labels and entitlements as invalid and defaults all access decisions to forbidden.
 This will be clearly and explicitly noted in the logs, and an explicit `Error` is thrown upon the first, and all subsequent load attempts to make it clear to the application that it has been misconfigured.

+Note that depending on how an application is implemented the `SecurityPluginLoader` throwing this error **MAY** cause the application to enter a crash-restart loop until the plugin misconfiguration is resolved.
+However, since we cannot guarantee this case, e.g. an application developer might catch and ignore the error, we define the above fail-safe behaviour as a secure fallback.

-See [Implementation Notes](#separating-logic-and-registration) for the practical implementation aspects of plugin registration that implementors should be aware of.
+Please see [Implementation Notes](#separating-logic-and-registration) for the practical implementation aspects of plugin registration that implementors should be aware of.

 #### Plugin Loading in Deployments